muhammad-owais-javed/entropy-beacon/README.md

 # Entropy Beacon

 **Entropy Beacon** is a small, autonomous Spring Boot application designed to generate and log secure, timestamped random values.
-It serves as a public facing Random Number Generator (RNG) API while maintaining a historical log of all generated beacons.
+It provides a Random Number Generator (RNG) API while maintaining a historical log of all generated beacons.

 ---